Frequently Asked Questions

 -

-If you receive information about a crime on campus that you believe has been provided in good faith, you must report it to the Department of Public Safety to be disclosed in the annual Clery Report.
+If you receive information about a crime on campus that you believe has been provided in good faith, you must report it to the University Safety department to be disclosed in the annual Clery Report.
 It is not necessary for the crime to have been investigated nor must a finding of responsibility have been made to disclose the statistic.
 Call 801-585-COPS (2677).

 Students.
 It is more likely for students who have experienced sexual misconduct to tell a friend or family member before reporting the incident to an authority or institution.
 If another student discloses a situation like this, listen without judgment and ask how you can be supportive to them.
 Let them know of resources including the victim advocates and that they have the right to report it to the University's Title IX Coordinator in the Office of Equal Opportunity & Affirmative Action.
 We encourage you to get the person's permission, but regardless you may also report what you know to initiate University outreach to the student with information about rights and resources.
 This can also be done anonymously.